 Any advice related to the defect or failure to comply about the facility, activity, or basic component that has been, is being, or will be given to other entities.

-Select a sample (if available) of § 50.55(e) records in which the director or responsible officer notified the Commission of a defect or failure to comply associated with a SSH or of a significant breakdown in any portion of the Appendix B QA program that could have produced a defect in a basic component and verify the completeness of such notification(s) is consistent with the guidance in section 04.05.a of this procedure.
+Select a sample (if available) of § 50.55(e) records in which the director or responsible officer notified the Commission of a defect or failure to comply associated with an SSH or of a significant breakdown in any portion of the Appendix B, QA program that could have produced a defect in a basic component and verify the completeness of such notification(s) is consistent with the guidance in section 04.05.a of this procedure.

 NOTE: The written notification must clearly indicate that it is being submitted under § 50.55(e) requirements.